abangfarhan/abangfarhan.github.io/_drafts/active-share-simpler-calculation.md

 The Active Share in this case is equal to $(20\% + 40\% + 20\% + 40\%) / 2 = 60\%$.

-# The Simpler Way: Example
+# The Practical Way: Example

 The previous calculation is complicated because it requires us to combine the two tables.
 The combined table need to include all stocks that are in the